JSneeky/Enigma.c/readme.txt

 ./enigma "INPUT"

 Important Information:
-> The INPUT must be in all lower case and can contain spaces.
+> The INPUT can contain spaces.
 > The machine can also decrypt any messages that have been encrypted with the same settings.
 > The rotors I, II, III and reflector B are the actual rotors and reflectors that would have been used during the Second World War.
 The program can be reconfigured to use different rotor configurations.
 > The plugboard settings that are set by default have been chosen at random and can be changed by editing the input and output strings within the plugboard function.